Learn how to simplify the construction of your new build or renovation – and stay sane!

 Working with me in this course is Duayne Pearce.
 Long-time listeners of the podcast will be familiar with Duayne … he’s been a guest here in Season 4, and he also co-hosted with me for Season 7.
 He’s a fantastic guy, a builder with extensive experience in building and renovating family homes, and loves sharing his knowledge to improve your experience as a homeowner, and the building industry overall.

-Manage Your Build covers the construction phase of your project.
+Manage Your Build covers the construction phase of your project, and lives inside my flagship online program, HOME Method.
 From the point of signing your contract with your builder, through seeing your new home or renovation get constructed, to the builder finishing and you being able to move into your finished home!

 Homeowners focus a lot of attention on that construction phase, and they often mistakenly think it represents the whole process.
 There are actually 4 stages to any project … regardless of where you’re located, how much you’re spending, and what type of project you’re doing.
 They are:

-Manage Your Build dives into the nitty gritty of Stage 4 – Getting your project built.
+Manage Your Build dives into the nuts and bolts of Stage 4 – Getting your project built.

 I see homeowners get really focused on this stage when thinking about their new home or renovation project.
 They’re thinking about